bnorthan/inf-428-data-analytics-online/Module4/KNIMEJavaScript.md

 Read a file using the File Reader and connect it to the bar chart.
 In this case we read a file containing basketball stats.
 Then right click on the bar chart node and choose configure.

 1. Check generate image
 2. Choose category collumn.
 In this case we choose 'Pos' so we can chart different basketball stats per position.
+This is equivalent to using the 'groupy' function in Python.
+3. Choose how to aggregate the groups by choosing the 'Aggregation Method'.
 3. Then choose which stats to plot.
 In this case we choose 'TRB', 'AST', and 'PTS'.
 <img src="BarChartConfigure.jpg" width="300">